paepcke/jupyter_emacsy_plus/README.md

 ##Enhanced Emacs Mode for CodeMirror and Jupyter

 An Emacs mode for Jupyter that is closer to Gnu Emacs than the built-in *emacsy* mode.
-Built for Jupyter 4.x.
+Assumes Jupyter 4.x.
 For instance, the following are provided:

 - Named content registers
 - Named location registers